-While we respect the sacrifices and hardships of our parents and grandparents to give us our present, there are just more options today than it did twenty years ago.
+While we respect the sacrifices and hardships of our parents and grandparents to give us our present, there are just more options today than twenty years ago.

-What changed in the past years in terms of status symbols?
+What changed in the past few years in terms of status symbols?

 Due to the emergence of the focus on mental health, more and more people are now conscious of escaping the rat race and trying their ways to deviate from the old lifestyles presented by the previous generations.

 In the past, people put much emphasis on tangibles – the things that pop the eyes and the activities that can push a person higher in the social structure.